 Big corporations — including GE, Burger King and more — are using their lobbyists and campaign contributions to rig the tax system in their favor, and some pay nothing in taxes.

-It's about time that rich corporations start living by the same rules as the rest of us.
-We're working to ensure that corporations pay their fair share of taxes — so we can use that money to put America back to work fixing the economy.
-Learn more.
+That costs the rest of us $100 billion per year in lost taxes.It's about time that rich corporations start living by the same rules as the rest of us.
+We're working to ensure that corporations pay their fair share of taxes.

 America has work to do: We need new schools, more teachers and better roads, bridges and transit systems.
 At the same time, millions of people who are ready, willing and able to get these jobs done are still unemployed.